Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The phase-corrected Linear Noise Approximation (pcLNA)

 \subsubsection{Decomposition}

-Here we derive a novel decomposition of a stochastic process following the LNA to coordinates with different type of dynamics using results from the centre manifold theory (see \cite{Kuznetsov2011,ShoshitaishviliA.N.1972Bott,Takens1971,Takens1983}), and Ito's differential calculus (see \cite{LeGallsdebook}).
-For a detailed description of the results used in this section and the calculations performed see SI Section~\ref{SIsec:man}.
+Using results from centre manifold theory (see \cite{Kuznetsov2011,ShoshitaishviliA.N.1972Bott,Takens1971,Takens1983}) and It\^{o}'s differential calculus (see \cite{LeGallsdebook}), we derive a novel decomposition of the stochastic process generated by the LNA into components with distinct dynamical behaviour.
+For a detailed description of the results used in this section and the calculations performed, see SM Section~\ref{SIsec:man}.

 Suppose the system \eqref{eq:bifode1} exhibits an equilibrium $(\bx_\alpha,\alpha)$ which is non-hyperbolic ($n_0>0$) when $\alpha=\alpha_p$.
 In this setting, the system's non-linear dynamics can be reduced to occur on an $\alpha$-dependent $n_0$-dimensional \emph{centre manifold} tangent to the eigenspace corresponding to the eigenvalues of $\bJ(\bx_{\alpha_p},\alpha_p)$ with zero real part (see Theorem 5.1 and Lemma 5.1 in \cite{Kuznetsov2011}).